Baby’s Drool Rash: How to Treat and Prevent It

 “Avoid rubbing or using a rough or abrasive towel, which can further aggravate the condition,” says Livpreet Singh, DO, a pediatrician at Scripps Coastal Medical Center Eastlake.
 “Also avoid washing the area too frequently or using any kind of medicated soap on the rash.
 Warm water is usually all you need.”

-Make sure your baby’s skin is completely dry, then apply a healing ointment, such as Aquaphor.
-This will help soothe the irritation and act as a barrier between the baby’s drool and their skin, so the rash has a chance to heal.
+Make sure your baby’s skin is completely dry, then apply a healing ointment like Aquaphor or petroleum jelly.
+This will help soothe the irritation and protect the skin from drool, allowing the rash to heal.
+Make sure to talk to a doctor before using new products around your baby’s mouth.

 Be aware of other products in your home that may affect your baby’s skin.
-Wash your baby’s clothes, burp cloths, bibs, sheets and towels in mild, unscented laundry detergent; you may want to use it to wash your own clothes, too.
-Perfume, essential oils or scented body products may aggravate a rash if the baby’s skin comes into contact with yours.
+Wash your baby’s clothes, burp cloths, bibs, sheets and towels in mild, unscented laundry detergent.
+You may want to use it to wash your own clothes, too.
+Avoid using scented products that could irritate your baby’s skin if it touches yours, like perfume or essential oils.

 1. Gently wipe